-136. Defendant KKR & Co., Inc. (formerly known as KKR & Co., L.P.) ("KKR") is a large Wall Street financial enterprise which sells "investment" products and provides investment counseling, advice and management services.
+137. Defendant KKR & Co., Inc. (formerly known as KKR & Co., L.P.) ("KKR") is a large Wall Street financial enterprise which sells "investment" products and provides investment counseling, advice and management services.
 KKR makes billions of dollars a year in profits selling extremely complex high-risk investment products charging exceptionally high fees.
 It is paid a percentage no matter how the investment performs.
 According to KKR, "our hedge fund business is comprised of customized hedge fund portfolios, hedge fund-of-fund solutions ... managed by KKR PRISMA."
 At year-end 2015, KKR was worth almost \$50 billion with yearly net income of \$5 billion.

-137. Defendants Does 1-20 are entities through which KKR and its controlling persons and responsible corporate entities Kravis and Roberts operate their global KKR enterprise.
+persons and responsible corporate entities Kravis and Roberts operate their global KKR enterprise.
 Kravis, Roberts and KKR have created their complex operation structure to make it difficult for persons with legitimate legal grievances to sue them or collect upon the KKR companies or Kravis's and Roberts' personal assets.
 This corporate structure was devised by KKR for the personal benefit and protection of Kravis and Roberts and to ensure KKR global enterprise to operate in an ultra-aggressive fashion to maximize its profits.
 These entities have participated in the violations alleged herein and have performed acts and made statements in furtherance thereof.
 The true names and capacities, of Defendants Does 1 through 20, inclusive, are unknown to Plaintiffs at this time.
 Plaintiffs therefore sue Defendants Does 1 through 20 by such fictitious names.